Dynamic Selection in Algorithmic Decision-making: Self-fulfilling Bias: An Example

 \section{Self-fulfilling Bias: An Example}

-We now study a case in which the covariates are endogenous---that is, $\mathbb{E}[\epsilon_t|\BFv_t]\neq 0$.
+We now study an example in which the covariates are endogenous---that is, $\mathbb{E}[\varepsilon_t|\BFv_t]\neq 0$.
 We show that the endogeneity of covariates leads to distortion in actions, which generates another type of endogeneity; that is, it creates ``endogeneity spillover''.
 The additional endogeneity generates a dynamic selection problem and leads to a new type of bias, which we refer to as self-fulfilling bias.

 Consider the following special case of our setup.
 Assume that there exist two arms, and between the two arms $\calA=\{1,2\}$, one is the safe arm, having a \emph{known} expected reward that is independent of the covariates, while the other is the risky arm, whose expected reward has an unknown linear dependence on the covariates.
 Further, assume that the covariates are one-dimensional.
 In this simple example, the reward functions are